mougiakouel/QGIS-Training-Manual/vector_analysis/spatial_statistics.rst

 |moderate| |TY|
 -------------------------------------------------------------------------------

-Use the processes shown above to create a new set of :kbd:`1000` random points, then use these points to sample the original DEM.
-Use the :guilabel:`Spatial Interpolation` tool on this new dataset as above.
-Set the output filename to :kbd:`interpolation_1000.tif`, with :guilabel:`Power` and :guilabel:`Smoothing` set to :kbd:`5.0` and :kbd:`2.0`, respectively.
+* Use the processes shown above to create a new set of :kbd:`1000` random points.
+* Use these points to sample the original DEM.
+* Use the :guilabel:`Spatial Interpolation` tool on this new dataset as above.
+* Set the output filename to :kbd:`interpolation_1000.tif`, with :guilabel:`Power` and :guilabel:`Smoothing` set to :kbd:`5.0` and :kbd:`2.0`,
+  respectively.

 The results (depending on the positioning of your random points) will look more or less like this: